On finite generation of the Johnson filtrations: Proofs of Theorems , , and

-\begin{remarks} \mbox{} \begin{compactenum} \item The commuting graph $X_m(\Gamma) = X_m(\Mod_g^1)$ has a more familiar description.
+\begin{remarks} \mbox{} \begin{compactenum} \item The commuting graph $X_m(\Gamma) = X_m(\Mod_g^1)$ has a more geometric description.
 The conjugates of subgroups $(\Mod_g^1)_I$ with $\abs{I}=m$ are in bijection with isotopy classes of subsurfaces of $\Sigma$ homeomorphic to $\Sigma_m^1$; such a subsurface is sometimes called an $m$-handle.
 Two such subgroups commute if and only if the corresponding $m$-handles are disjoint.
-Accordingly the graph $X_m(\Mod_g^1)$ is isomorphic to the familiar ``$m$-handle graph'', whose vertices are $m$-handles with edges connecting disjoint handles.
-The fact that the $m$-handle graph is connected for $g\geq 2m+1$ must be well known, although we are not aware of an explicit reference in the literature. \item We also see that the bound $g\geq 2m+1$ is sharp.
+Accordingly the graph $X_m(\Mod_g^1)$ forms the $1$-skeleton of the ``$m$-handle complex'', whose vertices are $m$-handles and whose simplices consist of disjoint $m$-handles.
+For $m=1$, this first appeared in \cite{PutmanSamLinear}, where it was proved to be $(g-3)/2$-connected (this was deduced from a similar connectivity result for a slightly different complex by Hatcher--Vogtmann \cite{HatcherVogtmannTethers}).
+The fact that the $m$-handle complex is connected for $g\geq 2m+1$ must be well known, although we are not aware of an explicit reference in the literature.
+We remark that after a first version of this paper was circulated, the third author proved that the $m$-handle complex is actually

+see \cite[Theorem D]{PutmanPartial}. \item We also see that the bound $g\geq 2m+1$ is sharp.
 For $g<2m$ there are no edges in $X_m(\Mod_g^1)$, since there cannot be two disjoint $m$-handles.
-For $g=2m$, an $m$-handle determines a splitting of $\HH_1(\Sigma_g^1)$ into two rank-$m$ symplectic subspaces; disjoint $m$-handles determine the same splitting, so this invariant is constant on components of $X_m(\Mod_g^1)$. \item Finally, we remark that the genus-1 BP graph appearing in \S\ref{section:Kg} can be thought of as the ``1.5-handle graph'', and note that we proved there that this is connected whenever $4=2(1.5)+1\leq g$, matching Lemma~\ref{lemma:torellixm}. \end{compactenum} \end{remarks}
+For $g=2m$, an $m$-handle determines a splitting of $\HH_1(\Sigma_g^1)$ into two rank-$m$ symplectic subspaces; disjoint $m$-handles determine the same splitting, so this invariant is constant on components of $X_m(\Mod_g^1)$. \item Finally, we remark that the genus-1 BP graph appearing in \S\ref{section:Kg} can be thought of as the ``1.5-handle complex'', and note that we proved there that this is connected whenever $4=2(1.5)+1\leq g$, matching Lemma~\ref{lemma:torellixm}. \end{compactenum} \end{remarks}

+\para{Generation for $\cL(k)$} Recall that a general upper bound on the quantities $d_\Gamma(\cL(k))$ was obtained in Proposition~\ref{prop:generalbound}.
+We will now use this proposition to obtain more specific bounds in the case $\Gamma=\Mod_g^1$ and $G=\Torelli_g^1$: